Compact Data Structures for Network Telemetry: Data-Plane Resource Allocation

-Recently, we have also seen work on a division of time across queries.
-In one solution, each query is allotted a certain interval of time in which it is performed, according to both the available resources and the required accuracy for the query~\cite{dynatos}.
-In other solutions, queries can be modified on-the-fly, during run-time, enabling the user to actively decide what queries should be performed, based on the changing needs of the network~\cite{flymon, chamelemon}.
+\red{Recent work explores} a division of time across queries.
+In one solution, each query is allotted a certain interval of time in which it is performed, according to both the available resources and the accuracy required for the query~\cite{dynatos}.
+In other solutions, queries can be modified on-the-fly, during run-time, enabling the user to actively decide which queries should be performed, according to the changing needs of the network\red{~\cite{flymon, chamelemon,sun2024autosketch,laffranchini2019measurements, queryPlanningConext24,srivastava2024raising}}.